Getting Ready for Camp

 Come prepared for your first day of class at Sail Sand Point!
 A few reminders to help you be ready:

 Everyone should come dressed for the weather in layers that can be added or removed based on temperature and in clothes that you don’t mind getting wet.
 We will go out on the water on the first day, so come prepared!
-The weather can be unpredictable and it helps to be ready for rain and cold weather at all times.
+The weather can be unpredictable and it helps to be ready for rain and cool weather at all times.
 Sail Sand Point has lockers and cubbies to store extra belongings while participants are on the water, but we do not recommend storing anything valuable.

 What to Bring